 Emails can be sent directly to consumers asking for feedback on products that they purchased.
 You can upsell a customer based on previous purchases.
 You can talk directly to them based on their known shopping history.
 You can tailor your emails to be sent when a particular customer should be in need of a new order or give them a coupon for a more expensive version of a service they have already purchased, increasing your revenue.

 The ability to personalize and optimize your emails is unparalleled in the marketing world, and much of it can be automated based on your customer data.
+During this process, it’s also essential to focus on email security to avoid cyber issues in the future.

 Email let’s you follow a Data Driven strategy